Cassie (album): Singles

-"Me & U" was released as the lead single from the album on May 16, 2006, peaking in the top ten of several charts, having spent a month at number three on the US Billboard Hot 100 and seven weeks atop the US Airplay chart, receiving a Platinum certification by the Recording Industry Association of America selling over one million digital downloads.
+"Me & U" was released as the lead single from the album on May 16, 2006, peaking in the top 10 of several charts, having spent a month at number 3 on the US Billboard Hot 100 and seven weeks atop the US Airplay chart, receiving a Platinum certification by the Recording Industry Association of America selling over one million digital downloads.
 The official music video for the track featured Cassie in a solo dance rehearsal, which drew comparisons to Janet Jackson's "The Pleasure Principle" visuals from 1987.
 Cassie, a fan of Jackson, explained the concept came from Mottola and Diddy who suggested the idea after watching her rehearsal videos dancing alone in front of the mirror.

 "Long Way 2 Go" was released as the second single from the album in September 2006.
-It did not perform as well as its predecessor in the United States, only reaching number ninety-seven on the Hot 100.
-Its music video did, however, peak at number three on MTV's Total Request Live, and the single did well internationally, reaching the top forty of various countries, in addition to number twelve on the UK Singles Chart.
-Despite rumors of a third single being either "Ditto" or "Kiss Me", "Long Way 2 Go" was the last to be released from the album campaign.
+It did not perform as well as its predecessor in the United States, only reaching number 97 on the Hot 100.
+Its music video did, however, peak at number 3 on MTV's Total Request Live, and the single did well internationally, reaching the top 40 of various countries, in addition to number 12 on the UK Singles Chart.
+No further singles were released.